Sergeant Anne McCoy, B.A. Ontario Provincial Police

 With a background in community engagement, youth programming facilitation, and digital marketing and communications, Lincoln joined the Project Sunset team in January 2016.
 Lincoln supervises and mentors project service providers and coordinates project deliverables.
 He enlists the help of key community partners during activities both in school and out in the community.
 A parent of two teenagers and an avid weightlifter, he loves being active and outside, whether it’s snowshoeing and snowmobiling in the winter, or hiking and canoeing in the summer.

 Lincoln is a passionate volunteer, and has always worked to support youth and families in his communities.
-In his spare time, he coordinates youth summer camps and youth retreats, is the president of the Emo Food Bank & Thrift Store, and also helped build the Emo Spray Park.
+In his spare time, he coordinates youth summer camps and youth retreats, serves on Emo Town Council, is the president of the Emo Food Bank & Thrift Store, and also helped build the Emo Spray Park.
 As well, he and his partner own Rejuvenate Fitness Club in Emo, Ontario.

 Youth Engagement Coordinator – Fort Frances site

-Fiona Gallagher graduated from Durham College in Oshawa, Ontario with an Advanced Child and Youth Worker Diploma.
-She has also completed a Bachelor of Arts Honours Degree in Child and Youth Studies from Brock University in St. Catharines, Ontario.
-Fiona has spent the past 5 years working with children and young adults in a variety of different settings with a wide range of strengths and challenges.
-Fiona is now proud to be working with the Project Sunset Team as the Youth Engagement Coordinator for the Fort Frances Region.
-In this position she will be programming and facilitating fun activities for youth while using an experiential-learning strength-based approach.
-She enjoys the outdoors, camping, hiking and any opportunity for adventure.
-Fiona looks forward to working with the youth of Fort Frances and helping them to develop new skills and confidence!
+Bryce is proud to be working with the Project Sunset Team as the Youth Engagement Coordinator for the Fort Frances Region.
+In this position he ise programming and facilitating fun activities for youth while using an experiential-learning, strength-based approach.
+He enjoys weightlifting, sports, the outdoors, and any opportunity for adventure.
+Bryce looks forward to working with the youth of Crossroads School and helping them to develop new skills and confidence.

 Youth Engagement Coordinator – Kenora site firstname.lastname@example.org